firefly-oss/lib-common-core/src/main/java/com/catalis/common/core/messaging/README.md

 Add the following properties to your `application.yml` or `application.properties` file to enable and configure the messaging functionality.
 Below is a comprehensive configuration example with all available options:

+### Multiple Connections

+The messaging module supports configuring multiple connections for each messaging system type.
+This allows you to publish to or subscribe from different servers of the same type (e.g., different Kafka clusters, RabbitMQ servers, etc.).

+To use multiple connections:

+1. Configure each connection in the `*-connections` section of the configuration (e.g., `kafka-connections`, `rabbitmq-connections`, etc.)
+2. Give each connection a unique ID (e.g., `prod-cluster`, `dev-server`, etc.)
+3. Specify the connection ID in the `connectionId` parameter of the `@PublishResult` or `@EventListener` annotation

+If no connection ID is specified in the annotation, the default connection (configured directly under `kafka`, `rabbitmq`, etc.) will be used.

 ```yaml
 messaging:
   # Enable or disable all messaging functionality (default: false)